Aarka8888/python-calculator/README.md

 ## Author
 Mohamed Aar

+## GitHub
+Aarka8888

-## Goal
+## Learning Journey
-Learning Python programming and building projects for my Computer Science journey.
+Computer Science Student at University of the People